k06a/DeluxeInjection/README.md

             return *ivar;
         };
     }
-    return nil; // It is also safe to return a [DIDoNotInject it] here :)
+    return nil; // It is also safe to return a [DeluxeInjection doNotInject] here :)
 }];
 ```